Resilient MINDSCAPE©

 Each workshop offers:

-• Neuroscience: accessible informed insight
+Neuroscience: accessible informed insight

-• Reflective: human-centred exploration
+Reflective: human-centred exploration

-• Strategy: practical ways to restore capacity without pressure
+Strategy: practical ways to restore capacity without pressure

-• Repair: space to notice, set the scene for repair
+Repair: space to notice, set the scene for repair

-• Through the lense of L.E.A.F.
+Through the lense of L.E.A.F.

 Join us for:

-Jan Carpenter is a certified Personal Performance Coach, Wellbeing Practitioner and Trainer and Social Work Team Manager.
-Jan has developed and delivered workshops on the topics of personal performance, quality and wellbeing through various channels including recruitment agencies, conferences, Councils, government funded national programs, British Association of Social Workers and Brunel University, among others.
+Jan Carpenter is a certified Personal Performance Coach, a Wellbeing Practitioner, a certified Havening Techniques Practitioner and Trainer, a Social Work Team Manager and a Trainer of Social Work skills courses.
+Jan has developed and delivered workshops on the topics of personal performance, quality and wellbeing through various channels including recruitment agencies, care homes, conferences, Councils, government funded national programs, British Association of Social Workers, Social Care Institute of Excellance, Social Work Today, Brunel University, among others.

-Jan is a certified Havening Techniques Practitioner and Trainer as well as co-author of book Winning Mindset: Elite Strategies for Peak Performance (on Amazon).
+Jan is also a co-author of book Winning Mindset: Elite Strategies for Peak Performance (a 5 star read on Amazon).